 From the user viewpoint the DHS supports two main applications developed by ECMWF to hide the complexities of the underlying storage management from users:

-- ECFS provides users with a logical view of a seemingly very large file system, and is used for data that is not suitable for storing in MARS.
+ECFS provides users with a logical view of a seemingly very large file system and is used for data that is not suitable for storing in MARS.
 UNIX-like commands enable users to copy whole files to and from any of ECMWF's computing platforms.
 ECFS uses the storage hierarchy of disks and tapes within HPSS to store the files and their associated metadata (file ownership, directory structure, etc.).

 HPSS is based on version 5 of the IEEE Mass Storage Reference Model.
 It supports a variety of tape drives and automated tape libraries.
 Data is transferred from multiple storage devices via multiple data streams over multiple network paths; in this way high aggregate transfer rates are achieved.
 'Data movers' (specialised software modules), which can execute on different server machines, send streams of data directly between those servers and the client machines requesting the data transfer.
 This distributed multi-processing nature of HPSS is one of the keys to its scalability.

-In turn, HPSS uses IBM's DB2, a high performance database management system with advanced transaction-processing techniques, to guarantee security, protection and integrity of data.
+In turn, HPSS uses IBM's DB2, a high-performance database management system with advanced transaction-processing techniques, to guarantee security, protection and integrity of data.

-Some figures (February 2017)
+Some figures (October 2022)